joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 |Work|8.0h|8.0h|8.0h|null|null|8.0h|8.0h|

-We can see that for this resource assignment we have 5 working days, each with 8 hours of work per day.
+We can see that for this resource assignment, starting on Wednesday, we have 5 working days each with 8 hours of work per day.
 Note that the resource assignment spans a weekend.
 On the weekend days MPXJ has returned a `null` value.
 This indicates that this is non-working time, so no work is expected.
-Typically if MPXJ returns a zero duration for a period, this indicates that the period contains working time, but that no work has been performed.
+Typically if MPXJ returns a zero duration for a period, this indicates that the period is normally working time, but that no work has been performed.

-This example resource assignment we're using here is in progress, so rather than retrieving timephased Work, which combines both Actual and Remaining Work, we can request Actual and Remaining Work separately:
+The example resource assignment we're using here is in progress, so rather than retrieving timephased Work, which combines both Actual and Remaining Work, we can request Actual and Remaining Work separately: